 So, in our interdisciplinary adventures, we find semiotics now being integrated like a common software routine across many other sciences and disciplines (media and cultural studies fields in the humanities, anthropology and many social science fields, distributed and symbolic cognition research in the cognitive sciences, information and computation theory).
 Some may even hold out a utopian dream of a way to "unify" humanistic and scientific fields in a generalizable semiotics that accounts for language, concepts, cognition, meaning, knowledge, symbolic processing in mathematics and computation, and the ongoing dialogic development of all cultures.

 Be that as it may, we need to work through the foundational concepts and problems, many of which are counter-intuitive (not common sense), and see what we see by extending semiotic and symbolic cognition hypotheses into our worlds of meaning.

-- Irvine, "Introduction to Meaning Making, Symbolic Cognition, and Semiotics" (begin here)
+- Martin Irvine, "Introduction to Meaning Making, Symbolic Cognition, and Semiotics" (begin here)

 - Floyd Merrell, "Peirce's Concept of the Sign," excerpt from Paul Cobley, ed., The Routledge Companion to Semiotics and Linguistics.
 New York, NY: Routledge, 2001.

-- Primary Sources: [these are difficult texts presupposing larger contexts of argument, but it's good to grapple with the primary statements and work through the concepts and whether you can mobilize them]
+These are difficult texts presupposing the backgrounds of their contexts of argument, but it's good to grapple with the primary statements, concepts, and terms, and work through the concepts and how/whether you can mobilize them to think with.

 - Ferdinand de Saussure, extracts from Course in General Linguistics